Appearance

 ruby

 gem "redis"Deploio KVS instances use self-signed TLS certificates.
 You need to disable certificate verification in every Redis connection by passing ssl_params.
+Since the reference name used in the binding step was redis, your injected variables are prefixed with NINE_KVS_REDIS_.

 Sidekiq